MxSelfDestruct/get-ip-location-data/README.md

 # To-do
 • Add option to disable filtering out duplicates \
-• Add option to make non-batch requests
+• Add option to make non-batch requests \
+• Allow users to supply an IP-API key (low priority, will probably never happen)

 # random-ip-generator
 A script to generate random IP addresses for testing get-ip-location-data.